Children who are brought up by two parents grow up to be cleverer than those raised by just one person, new research suggests.

 Adult mice with the highest number of brain cells turned out to be those who had been brought up by two parents rather than one.

-As babies they had received more attention and more nursing as both parents took turns to lick and tend to their youngsters, said HBI director, Dr Samuel Weiss.
+parents took turns to lick and tend to their youngsters, said HBI

-As a result, the babies with two parents are less likely to suffer early life trauma which can have a massive impact on how their brains develop in later life, the research shows.
+parents are less likely to suffer early life trauma which can have a

-However, what did surprise the researchers is that female babies who grew up with both parents turned out to be good single mothers, as if good parenting was passed on.
+babies who grew up with both parents turned out to be good single

-Dr Weiss said: 'Our new work adds to a growing body of knowledge, which indicates that early, supportive experiences have long lasting, positive impact on adult brain function.
+new work adds to a growing body of knowledge, which indicates that

-'Surprisingly, the advantages of dual parenting were also passed along when these two groups reproduced, even if their offspring were raised by one female.
+parenting were also passed along when these two groups reproduced, even

 'The advantages of dual parenting were thus passed along to the next generation.'

-Although the experiment was conducted on mice, many of the same principles of how early life events can influence growing up are relevant to humans too, the report added.
+the experiment was conducted on mice, many of the same principles of

 The researchers said: 'In the mouse model, parenting and the environment directly impacted adult brain cell production.